Student Partners Program

 Application Criteria:

-- Applicants must be current McMaster students (or within 8 months of graduating from their program) and must demonstrate how the conference will advance or support their Student Partners project.
+- Applicants must be current McMaster students who have taken part in the Student Partner Program and must demonstrate how the conference will advance or support their Student Partners project.

 - Applications from undergraduate student partners will be prioritized.